-Arlington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Arlington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Arlington is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Arlington who work in office and administrative support (14.98%), sales jobs (11.92%), and management occupations (8.73%).

 Also of interest is that Arlington has more people living here who work in computers and math than 95% of the places in the US.

 Of the large cities in America, Arlington is one of the most car-oriented.
 This is reflected in the urban landscape, which features highways, wide streets, parking lots, and shopping centers of all sizes.
 It is also reflected in the statistics: 0.85% of people in Arlington drive to work in their own car everyday, most often alone.
 So, if you're going to live in Arlington, you'll need to learn to love driving.
 Alternative forms of transportation aren't very widely used or supported.

 The education level of Arlington citizens is substantially higher than the typical US community, as 29.35% of adults in Arlington have at least a bachelor's degree.

 The per capita income in Arlington in 2010 was $25,368, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $101,472 for a family of four.
 However, Arlington contains both very wealthy and poor people as well.